 Patients with a history of poor kidney functions are at higher risk of further damage.
 Blood work will be drawn to help identify patients at risk and levels will be monitored accordingly.
 IV fluids will also be given during and after the procedure to dilute the dye and filter the dye through the kidneys.
 In very rare cases additional medication may need to be given.

 Outside of certain blood thinning agents, most medications can be continued immediately following your procedure.
 Medications such as Coumadin (Warfarin) and injectable Heparin/Lovenox are potent blood thinners that can cause delayed bleeding from teh puncture site.
 We usually ask that these blood thinners be held for 1-2 days following the procedure, we will specify when to begin use of these medications.

 If you take aspirin, Plavix or Aggrenox, you may continue use of these medications so long as there are no signs of delayed bleeding or swelling at the puncture site.

 Suppose you are experiencing any of the symptoms of PAD.
 In that case, you must seek out a specialist who understands and has expertise in diagnosing and treating peripheral vascular diseases.

 This specific type of affliction of the lower extremities has special conditions and needs different from those experienced in other parts of the body.
 A doctor who is a specialist in angioplasty techniques, including catheter and stent placement in the legs and pelvic region, is imperative in getting the best results.

 The sooner you address the symptoms you are experiencing; the more effective your treatment will be.
-Fortunately, consulting an expert at the Center for Vascular Medicine can get the answers you seek and the treatment you need to improve your quality of life.
+Fortunately, consulting an expert at the Vascular Surgery in Silver Spring, Maryland can get the answers you seek and the treatment you need to improve your quality of life.